khonsulabs/budlang/README.md

 development, so many instances of `todo!()` and `unwrap()` abound.
 These will all be replaced with descriptive errors instead of panics.

-**Work In Progress:** Bud will only support these primitive types: integers, real numbers (floating point), strings, lists, and maps.
+Bud will only support these primitive types: integers, real numbers (floating point), strings, lists, and maps.
 Bud will be able to be extended to support additional features via Rust, placing the developer embedding Bud in full control of what scripts can do.

 ### Efficient